 Dial 1-800-833-5761 to reach Prudential Retirement.
 Prudential's Interactive Voice Response (IVR) service is available virtually 24-hours a day, 7-days a week.

-Prudential Customer Service Representatives are available Monday through Friday 5:00 a.m. to 6:00 p.m.
-Pacific Time, with the exception of New York Stock Exchange (NYSE) designated holidays.
+Prudential’s Customer Service Representatives are available from 5:00 a.m. to 6:00 p.m.
+Pacific Time Monday thru Friday, with the exception of holidays observed by the US Stock Exchange.
 By phone you can enroll in the Plan, make exchanges among your investment options, redirect your contribution investment elections, change your contribution amount, obtain current quotes, prices, yields and account balances, apply for a loan, talk to a representative about the investment options, request literature such as distribution brochures, catch-up contribution brochures, prospectuses and statements, and create or change your personal identification number for the security of your account.